woonsan/jackrabbit-boot/README.md

 Note:
 - If `repository.home` system property is missing, `./jackrabbit-repository` will be used by default.
-- If `repository.config` system property is missing, a default `repository.xml` will be copied to the `repository.home` directory.
+- If `repository.config` system property is missing, `repository.xml` under the `repository.home` directory is used.
+  If not existing, a `repository.xml` is copied to the directory with default settings.
 - The `-Dloader.path` system property is optional.
-If provided, all the jar files in the directory will be loaded.
+If provided, all the jar files in the directory will be loaded. e.g, JDBC driver jar files.

 With remote debugging: